 Email marketing is one of the best-performing marketing channels for eCommerce businesses – you won’t find any successful eCommerce brand that is not leveraging email marketing to communicate with their customers.

 So, whether you’re a new or established eCommerce business owner, email marketing should play a pivotal role in your marketing strategy.
-And with these effective eCommerce email marketing strategies, I am sure you can deliver successful email campaigns for your business.
+With these effective eCommerce email marketing strategies, I am sure you can deliver successful email campaigns for your business.

 Finally, you need powerful email automation software in your toolkit to make email marketing successful.
 So, if you are still looking for one, you should check out our list of recommended email marketing software for eCommerce.